BoKnows11/notes/Work/2025/Automated DT Codes.md

 - [x] TODO: figure out where comp MC1817 is located.
 It currently has the VW CPF which doesnt make much sense given that there are no wells on the VW CPF.
 Waiting on a response from Mase to get this sorted out.
 	This unit is actually a Flash Gas Comp on the VW CPF and is currently getting left off the analysis.
 - [ ] TODO: filter out any other Flash Gas units across the field.
+- [ ] TODO: Need a way to combine pads that have more than one compressor on each site down events into a log that can only have one event per time.
+On pads with more than one compressor, if both are down at the same time, they have overlapping compressor events.
+Does it make sense to aggregate comp events into an event table?
+Basically, have an intermediary table that checks:
+		- Does the pad have more than one unit.
+		- If yes, find and compare overlapping compressor events on the same pad.
+Combine overlapping events into the same event where they overlap.
+On events on multi-compressor pads that have a down compressor but not every compressor is down, set the is_down col = False, and add in the comments the unit #(s) that went down.
+		- If a pad only has one compressor, treat it as is since one unit going down equates to everything going down.
+		- Just need a way of making sure compressor events do not overlap on the same pad.
+Combining overlapping events should alleviate this issue.

 - [x] TODO: Need to have a compressor/site to well mapping that only cascades compressor events to wells that are on GL, GAPL, or PAGL on that pad.
 For now, I have the following table created as a way of "cascading events" down to each well: